TheOtherRolesAU/TheOtherRoles/README.md

 Placing a new camera costs 2 screws.\
 Sealing a vent costs 1 screw.\
 The new camera will be visible after the next meeting and accessible by everyone.\
-The vents will be sealed after the next meeting, players can't enter or exit sealed vents, but they can still "move to them" underground.
+The vents will be sealed after the next meeting, players can't enter or exit sealed vents, but they can still "move to them" underground.\
+**NOTE:**
+- Tickster boxes can't be sealed
+- On Skeld the four cameras will be replaced every 3 seconds (with the next four cameras).
+You can also navigate manually using the arrow keys.

 ### Game Options
 | Name | Description